-The table below compares the three main vaccines that have been authorised for use in many countries.
+The table below compares the vaccines that have been recommended by the World Health Organization.
+These vaccines may have also been authorised for use in countries other than those listed here.

-In addition to these, CoronaVac® and Sinopharm® (inactivated version of the severe acute respiratory syndrome coronavirus 2 [SARS-CoV-2] virus) have been authorised in China, and Sputnik V® (an adenovirus vector vaccine) has been authorised in Russia and is 91.6% effective.
-A decision regarding the authorisation of the Janssen AD26.COV2.S vaccine in the US is expected on 26 February 2021.
+In addition to these, CoronaVac® and Sinopharm® (inactivated version of the severe acute respiratory syndrome coronavirus 2 [SARS-CoV-2] virus) have been authorised in China, Covaxin® (inactivated version of the SARS-CoV-2 virus) has been authorised in India, and Sputnik V® (an adenovirus vector vaccine) has been authorised in Russia and is 91.6% effective.

 Several other vaccine candidates are still in development including mRNA vaccines, DNA vaccines, viral vector vaccines, protein subunit vaccines, live-attenuated vaccines, inactivated virus vaccines, and intranasal delivery systems.

 COVID-19 vaccine ChAdOx1 S recombinant; Vaxzevria®; AZD 1222; SII Covishield®; SK Bioscience®

 Lipid nanoparticle-formulated mRNA vaccine that encodes the SARS-CoV-2 spike protein

 Replication-incompetent adenovirus (chimpanzee) vector vaccine that carries the genetic code for the SARS-CoV-2 spike protein